 The bar offers a selection of English and European draught beers, ales and ciders with over 20 bottled beers, an extensive selection of spirits, soft drinks and cocktails.
 Almost 100 wines are listed, 30 of which are available by the glass, including champagne.
 Little wonder, then, that Gascoyne Place has earned a glowing reputation for being home to one of the best (and most realistically-priced) restaurant wine lists in Bath.

 Evocative, atmospheric, stylish and lit by flickering candlelight in the evening, the Long Lounge offers seating for up to 70 people.
 The Edwardian matchboard ceiling contributes to the warm ambience of the room, while centuries-old graffiti can be found amongst the bricks of the exposed, original medieval city wall.
-The lounge is very popular in the evenings, especially for the free live jazz sessions every Sunday.
-The Long Lounge is also perfect for parties!/column]
+The lounge is very popular in the evenings, especially for the complimentary live Jazz sessions every Sunday and live Blues every Friday evening.
+The Long Lounge is also perfect for parties regularly hosts wedding functions!

 Located on the ground floor next to the main bar, the corner snug offers a cosy pub atmosphere supplemented by a warming fire and seats up to 20 people.
 Views across Sawclose Square at street level make the Snug a lively lunchtime hotspot, especially popular with customers with children, those requiring wheelchair access and pre-theatre diners.